CEO of Blake Works

-Jeanne provides executive leadership coaching, presentation coaching and media training.
-She is a trusted advisor to senior level executives seeking to enhance their leadership and communication skills.
-Through her coaching she guides clients in strengthening their leadership skills that inspire alignment, mutual trust and collaborative work practices.
-Jeanne’s clients gain the confidence they need to communicate clearly and concisely to influence and persuade diverse internal and external audiences of all sizes.
-She is recognized for her work with innovators preparing for high-impact presentations, including investor roadshows, TED Talks and testifying before Congress.
+Jeanne is a trusted advisor to senior level executives seeking to enhance their leadership and communication skills.
+Her clients gain confidence to motivate their teams to drive success.
+With Jeanne’s guidance, leaders strengthen skills to clearly communicate vision and strategy to all stakeholders.
 While she works with leaders across all industries, the depth of Jeanne’s experience in science and medicine distinguishes her communication expertise.
 Of note is Jeanne’s skilled approach to coaching clients for whom English is a second language.

-As a result of her successful track record in coaching leaders and emerging leaders, Jeanne is a featured speaker at corporate off-site events.
-As a facilitator at professional development seminars, her deft interviewing skills and command of complex information ensure an engaged audience.
+Jeanne is a featured speaker at corporate offsite events.
+As a creator and facilitator of professional development seminars and offsites, her deft interviewing skills and command of complex information ensure an engaged audience.

 After a successful career in commercial television, Jeanne founded Blake Works and Family Health Productions in 1991.
-Her companies produce an extensive, award-winning library of multimedia Words Can Work products to guide communities worldwide in talking about the public and mental health challenges kids face growing up.
+Her companies produced and distributed the award-winning library of multimedia Words Can Work products to guide communities globally in talking about the public and mental health challenges kids face growing up.

-As one of the first reporters in the country to report on HIV/AIDS, Jeanne earned the Robert F. Kennedy Memorial Journalism Award.
+As one of the first reporters in the country to report on HIV/AIDS, Jeanne earned The Robert F. Kennedy Journalism Award.
 Americans for Democratic Action honored Jeanne for her “outstanding leadership in the field of healthcare.”

-Jeanne’s first book, Risky Times: How to be AIDS-Smart and Stay Healthy (Workman), was featured on Oprah and The Tonight Show with Jay Leno.
+Jeanne’s book Risky Times: How to be AIDS-Smart and Stay Healthy (Workman) was featured on Oprah and The Tonight Show with Jay Leno.
 A quarter million copies are in print in English, Spanish and Japanese.
 Jeanne contributed to AIDS: Prevention Through Education: A World View (Oxford Press).
 Jeanne is the creator and executive producer of the online program Kids' Mental Health: Lessons from the Pandemic, a guide for fostering resilience in children.